Mason Miller: San Diego Padres

+Miller throwing a pitch for the Padres in 2026.

 On July 31, 2025, the Athletics traded Miller and JP Sears to the San Diego Padres in exchange for Leo De Vries, Braden Nett, Eduarniel Núñez and Henry Baez.
 On August 6, Miller recorded his first save as a Padre, striking out all three batters in the 9th inning to close out a 3–2 victory over the Arizona Diamondbacks.
 On September 3, in the eighth inning versus the Baltimore Orioles, Miller became just the second Padre to pitch an immaculate inning, striking out Jeremiah Jackson, Ryan Mountcastle, and Emmanuel Rivera, on nine consecutive sliders.
-Miller ended his year with the Padres with a 0.77 ERA, 2 saves in 3 opportunities, and 45 strikeouts in 22 games.
+Miller ended his year with the Padres with a 0.77 ERA, 2 saves in 3 opportunities, and 45 strikeouts in 23.1 innings.

 Miller finished the 2025 season with a 2.63 ERA, 22 saves, and 104 strikeouts across 60 games between the Athletics and Padres.
 In Game 1 of the 2025 National League Wild Card Series against the Chicago Cubs, Miller made his first postseason appearance, striking out all three batters in the seventh inning.
 The Cubs won the game 3–1.

+Against the Arizona Diamondbacks on April 25, 2026, Miller broke the Padres team record for consecutive scoreless innings, set 20 years earlier by Cla Meredith with 33 2/3 shutout innings in 2006.
+Miller's streak dated back to August 2025, when he allowed a run in his second appearance with the Padres.
+His streak ended at 34 2/3 against Chicago on April 27 after he allowed two runs in a non-save situation.
+It was the eighth-longest streak by an MLB relief pitcher since the expansion era began in 1961.
+On May 19, Miller suffered his first loss as a Padre and his first loss in his career since May 17, 2025 while with the Athletics.

 Personal life

-Miller is an Eagle Scout.
+Miller is a Christian.
+He is married to Jordan Miller.
+He is an Eagle Scout.
 He grew up as a fan of the Pittsburgh Pirates.